 For example: “$250 can help a family in the Philippines start a small business” or “$50 will provide 10 girls with a month’s worth of sanitary products”

-Pro tip: Your online Ramadan donation is likely to be seen by people who are not looking to make a zakat donation.
-They just want to donate generally.
-Make these potential supporters feel like they can also easily make a non-zakat donation in response to an appeal.
+Pro tip: Your online Ramadan donation page will probably be seen by supporters who want to make a general donation.
+Ensure your page allows them to make a non-zakat donation in response to an appeal by including donation designations.

-Look at this zakat online campaign from IslamIreland.ie that urges people to come forward and pay their zakat.
+Look at this online campaign from The Islamic Cultural Centre of Ireland that urges people to come forward and pay their zakat.
 The campaign content also precisely explains the calculation of the nisab, making it easy to understand a complex topic.

 3. Run a volunteering event

-Sadaqah, or charity, can also be an act, and giving your volunteers the opportunity to donate their time during the Holy Month can help multiply their blessings.
+Sadaqah, or charity, can also be an act, so giving volunteers the opportunity to donate their time during the Holy Month can help multiply their blessings.

-Consider hosting an event related to your cause or serving the community around your mosque.
+Host an event related to your cause or serving the local community.
 Volunteers can bring passion and fresh energy to your cause.
-They can also share expertise that you don’t have on staff, so consider Ramadan a great time to benefit from talented individuals who want to support you.
+They can also share expertise that you don’t currently have on hand, so consider Ramadan a time to benefit from talented individuals who want to support you.

 4. Organize a fundraising iftar

-Iftar is one of the religious observances of Ramadan and is often done as a community, with people gathering to break their fast together.
+Iftar is one of the religious observances of Ramadan and often invites the ummah to break their fast together.
 Iftar is taken just after the call to prayer Maghrib, which is around sunset.
-Being such a community tradition, iftars are perfect for fundraising.
+As a community tradition, iftars are perfect for fundraising.

 Organize a community iftar at a venue of your choice.
-Depending on the size of your organization, choose either something small and local, or go big and festive.
+Depending on your organization’s size, choose something small and local, or go big and festive.

-We love how the Muslim Association of Puget Sound made selling tickets to their women’s iftar easy with Donorbox Events.
-In addition to iftar, they included a thought-provoking discussion to encourage attendance.
+For example, the Muslim Association of Puget Sound sold tickets to their women’s iftar using Donorbox Events.
+Their iftar included a thought-provoking discussion to encourage attendance.

-Encourage closet cleanouts and collect donations of coats or warm clothes for those struggling with poverty during the winter months.
-Or ask supporters to clean out their pantries to share canned goods – which is another sacred requirement of Ramadan!
+Encourage closet cleanouts and collect in-kind donations of coats or warm clothes for those struggling with poverty during the winter months.
+Or ask supporters to clean out their pantries and share canned goods – another sacred requirement of Ramadan.

-This organization ran a Ramadan meal drive for vulnerable families in their communities.
-They raised a significant amount of funds with a specific goal, and utilized the updates feature to announce an exciting partnership.
+The Thorncliffe Park Autism Support Network ran a Ramadan meal drive for vulnerable families in their community.
+They raised a significant amount of funds and utilized the updates feature to announce an exciting partnership with a local grocery store.

 6. Launch a peer-to-peer fundraising campaign

-Peer-to-peer fundraising is one of the best Ramadan fundraising ideas to get new donors and boost donations.
-Not only are your supporters reaching out to people you might not otherwise have reached, but their campaigns have social proof.
-Since their friends and family know your fundraisers, they are more likely to donate to them than directly to your organization.
+Peer-to-peer fundraising is one of the best Ramadan fundraising ideas to acquire new donors, increase donations, and directly involve supporters in your cause.
+Supporters can appeal to people you might not otherwise have reached, and their campaigns have social proof.

-Choose an online tool like Donorbox Peer-to-Peer to streamline this process.
-Simply invite your volunteers from your Donorbox account and help them fundraise with their own customized fundraising pages.
-Peer-to-peer fundraising ensures that your campaign outreach is multiplied through your volunteers’ networks and that you receive more donations through their support.
+Choose a powerful online tool like Donorbox Peer-to-Peer to streamline this process.
+Invite supporters from your Donorbox account and help them fundraise with their own customized fundraising pages.
+Peer-to-peer fundraising ensures your campaign outreach is multiplied through your volunteers’ networks and increases donations through their support.

-Check out this example – International Aid Charity raised more than $300,000 with their campaign, enabling peer-to-peer to boost their reach and bring in more crucial donations.
+See how International Aid Charity raisedmore than $300,000 with their campaign, enabling peer-to-peer to amplify their reach and bring in more crucial donations.

 7. Set up a donation kiosk to accept in-person donations

-The Donorbox Live™ Kiosk app turns your iPad or Android tablet and card reader into a donation magnet.
-Donors can give with a dip, tap, or swipe of a credit or debit card, or a digital wallet.
-Donors have the option of sharing their contact information, meaning you can build lasting relationships for years to come.
+The Donorbox Live™ Kiosk app turns your tablet and Android smartphone into a powerful in-person donation magnet (coming soon to iOS).
+Donors can give swiftly using credit/debit cards and digital wallets.
+They can also share their contact information, allowing you to build lasting relationships for years to come.

-Matching gift campaigns significantly multiply your impact during Ramadan.
-Seek out community partners or sponsors who are interested in supporting your cause and see if they’re willing to put up a matching gift incentive to drive donations.
+Donation-matching campaigns significantly multiply your impact during Ramadan.
+Seek out community partners or sponsors interested in supporting your cause and see if they’re willing to put up a matching gift incentive to maximize donations.

 Additionally, employers often offer their employees a matching gift incentive to encourage charitable giving.
 Sometimes, they even extend their matching program to include donations made by an employee’s spouse or retired employees.

-Donorbox partnered with Double the Donation, the leading corporate matching company, to give your donors the best employer-matching experience.
+Donorbox’s partnership with Double the Donation, the leading corporate matching company, gives your donors the best employer-matching experience.
 Enable donation matching for a campaign and add the search widget to your donation form so donors can easily search for their employers.
 If they’re eligible for a matching gift, they’ll receive an email with instructions to claim their match.

-Video appeals or storytelling videos are an incredibly powerful tool for fundraising and driving traffic to your campaigns.
+Video appeals and storytelling videos are a powerful tool for fundraising and driving traffic to your campaigns.
 95% of marketers agree that video content engages audiences better than other types of content, creating more opportunities for connection.

-Creating a good video and distributing it on social media amplifies your return on investment.
-To maximize the impact of video, use it as an ongoing means of communication, not just a one-off project.
+Pro tip: Maximize the impact of video by using it as an ongoing means of communication, not just a one-off project.

 Check out this live example of a crowdfunding campaign on Donorbox, which includes a touching video of people who require support.